Disease Guide ·FIV ·2026

 Diagnosis - $50-$100

-SNAP test ($30-$60) — a rapid in-clinic blood test that detects FIV antibodies.
-Results in about 10 minutes.
-Positive results should be confirmed with a Western blot test ($80-$150) or PCR ($80-$150).
-Kittens under 6 months may test false-positive from maternal antibodies and should be retested at 6 months.
+SNAP test ($30-$60) detects FIV antibodies in 10 minutes.
+Confirm with Western blot ($80-$150) or PCR ($80-$150).
+Kittens under 6 months may show false-positives from maternal antibodies-retest at 6 months.
 All new cats should be tested.
-Average $50-$100
+Average $50-$100.

 Treatment - Supportive Care Only

-There is no cure or vaccine currently available for FIV.
-Management focuses on preventing and promptly treating secondary infections.
+No cure or vaccine available.
+Management prevents and treats secondary infections.
 Twice-yearly vet visits with bloodwork ($200-$400/year).
 Antibiotics for infections ($30-$80 per episode).
 Dental care for stomatitis ($300-$2,000).
-Keeping cats indoors and stress-free.
-High-quality nutrition to support immune function.
-Management costs $300-$2,000/year
+Keep cats indoors, stress-free, and well-fed.
+Management costs $300-$2,000/year.

 Total Cost - $300-$2,000/year